Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 ## GitLab CI/CD

-In this subtask you should implement the workflow using GitLab and add a GitLab Runner to your repository.
+In this subtask you should implement the workflow using GitLab CI and add a GitLab Runner to your repository.

 - Create a **fork** of the GitLab repository [automation exercise repository (TODO: Update link)](https://gitlab-sim.informatik.uni-stuttgart.de/sse-test-group/automation-exercise).
 - Install GitLab Runner on your machine and register a runner for your repository/fork.
 The runner should support the `docker` executor and should be able to run Linux images since you should use a Linux Docker image in this exercise.
 You can find the [detailed installation instructions](https://docs.gitlab.com/runner/install/).
 It is usually easiest to run install GitLab Runner as [Docker service](https://docs.gitlab.com/runner/install/docker.html) as shown in the exercise.